cleancoindev/Icefire-Engine/README.md

 * IF...: If certain conditions are met, then do (whatever you wish).
 * ELSE IF...: Must only be used after an IF... statement.
 Allows you to define an alternative scenario.
 * ELSE...: Must only be used after either an IF... or an ELSE IF... statement.
 This will get executed if any previous IF... and ELSE IF... statements fail to execute (i.e. if their conditions are not met).

+## Text Box Colours
+If you use the code templates, you'll notice that the text boxes you need to fill in have different colours.
+They are explained below:
+* GREEN: A green text box means that it takes in pure text.
+Here, you can type up your scene description or whatever it is you're writing in GitHub-like markdown.
+If you wish to include an expression in your text, enclose it in ${ }, for example ${ pl.playerName }.
+* ORANGE: Orange text boxes take in variable names.
+Variable names may only contain letters, numbers, _ and $, and must start with any of those but NOT a number.
+Definitely NO SPACES are allowed!
+* PINK: Pink text boxes take in expressions, i.e. pure JavaScript.
+In case you're not a programmer: you can put a number here (e.g. 5), text (e.g. "Steve" - text must be enclosed in quotes!), booleans (true or false), values of other variables (e.g. pl.name - these are not enclosed in anything, unlike in the green text boxes) etc. Mathematical operators can also be used (*, -, /, +).

 # Customizing the Game
 If you wish to customize the final game (e.g. change the default colours), navigate over to the folder called Runtime Engine.
 The files "engine.html", "engine.css" and "engine.js" all together form the (unminified) runtime engine.
 The other file, "definitions.js", contains the gamescript.
 So all you need to do is export your game from the Editor using the "EXPORT GAMESCRIPT" option and overwrite the "definitions.js" file with the output.
 Then, if you open "engine.html" in a browser, you'll have a working game.
 You can customize the other three files to your heart's desire.